 Santa may have made his list and checked it twice, but let’s be honest: Sometimes, the gift-giving season sneaks up on even the most organized of us, pouncing like a festively adorned tiger.
-Such a thing happened to this very blogger, when I realized that it was the second night of Hanukkah and four days till Christmas, and I had yet to write a blog post about last-minute gifts.
+Not to worry, there’s still time to get it done!

 Sous Vide Cuts Infusing Time Down To Only 3-hours or less!